carla-simulator/carla/Docs/ros_msgs.md

 ---
 ## EgoVehicleControlMaxima.msg

-Represents the maximum values that restrict the controller.
+Represents the restrictions of a controller (limit values).
 It is part of a `Carla_Ackermann_Control.EgoVehicleControlInfo.msg` message.

 | Field                | Type     | Description                   |
 | -------------------- | -------- | ----------------------------- |